 Some of these birth injuries may have short-term health effects that resolve themselves over time while others can last a life time requiring expensive, constant care for your child.

-Real life examples of the consequences of dropping a newborn
+Real-life examples of the consequences of dropping a newborn

-In May of this year, an Arizona couple became parents to twin girls.
+In May of 2019, an Arizona couple became parents to twin girls.
 The birth was “normal” with one exception.
 The doctor who delivered the babies dropped one of them, causing her to bounce onto the delivery table.
 His grip slipped and the child’s father caught it on video.
 When he approached the doctor about the incident, the doctor claimed the couple’s baby wasn’t actually dropped – until the man played the video.
 The doctor had nothing more to say, yet the couple’s baby was determined to have a small brain bleed and she has experienced shaking, for which they haven’t been able to pinpoint the cause.

 The brain bleed was discovered when an ultrasound was performed on the newborn one week after delivery.
 The couple was not given the opportunity to provide informed consent to the procedure because they were not made aware of the test for more than six weeks after her birth.
 This gives the appearance that the hospital was quietly monitoring the child’s health due to the negligence of dropping her during delivery.

 New parents should be enjoying their new roles in life rather than dealing with tragic consequences from the carelessness of medical professionals.
 Newborns are fragile beings who require the ultimate protection during their delivery.
-It’s time for the medical field to reassess childbirth delivery procedures to ensure that there will be no future risk of fall.
+It’s time for the medical field to reassess childbirth delivery procedures to ensure that there will be no future risk of falls.

 Please contact Paulson & Nace, PLLC through this contact form or by calling our offices today.